dzineit/questy/README.md

 Questy
 ======

 A straightforward questing system, with scripting support, written in Java.
-Questy is licensed under MIT.
+Questy is licensed under the Mozilla Public License, version 2.0.
 See the LICENSE file for more details.

 ##The Team:
 <table>